pankajparashar/canidev.tools/README.md

 ## Add audio breakpoint
-Can I add audio breakpoint whenever a line of code is executed?
+Can I add an audio breakpoint for debugging the source code?

 [Safari](https://canidev.tools/add-audio-breakpoint/safari):
 1. In **Sources** > Add a breakpoint by clicking the line number > Right click and select "Edit Breakpoint...".